berenslab/RFEst/README.md

 # RFEst

-A Python 3 tool for receptive field (RF) estimation using Emprical Bayes and automatic differentiation.
+A Python 3 tool for receptive field (RF) estimation using Empirical Bayes and automatic differentiation.

 ## Installation